brettz9/jtlt/README.md

 - Engine (template application):
     - JSONPathTransformer: Applies templates to JSON by matching JSONPath selectors (and optional modes), resolving priority, and invoking the winning template.
 Falls back to built‑in default rules when no user template matches.
     - JSONPathTransformerContext: The execution context passed to templates.
 It mirrors the joiner API (e.g., string(), object(), array()) so templates can emit results.
 It also provides helpers like applyTemplates(), callTemplate(), valueOf(), variable(), and forEach().
+    - XPathTransformer (experimental): Applies templates to XML/HTML DOM by matching XPath selectors (and optional modes).
+      Supports two evaluation modes: version 1 (native XPathEvaluator) and version 2 (via xpath2.js).
+Falls back to built‑in default rules when no template matches.
+    - XPathTransformerContext (experimental): Execution context for XPath.
+Offers get(), forEach(), valueOf(), variable(), key() and the same joiner helpers as the JSONPath context.

 - Joiners (output builders):
     - StringJoiningTransformer: Builds a string.
 Context‑aware append() routes into objects/arrays when inside object()/array() scopes, otherwise concatenates to a buffer.
 Includes element(), attribute(), and text() helpers for HTML/XML emission.